Linuxbrew/brew/docs/How-To-Open-a-Homebrew-Pull-Request-(and-get-it-merged).md

 Depending on the change you want to make, you need to send the pull request to the appropriate one of Homebrew's main repositories.
 If you want to submit a change to Homebrew core code (the `brew` implementation), you should open the pull request on [Homebrew/brew](https://github.com/Homebrew/brew).
 If you want to submit a change for a formula, you should open the pull request on [the `homebrew/core` tap](https://github.com/Homebrew/homebrew-core) or another [official tap](https://github.com/Homebrew), based on the formula type.

+## Submit a new version of an existing formula
+1. Use `brew bump-formula-pr` to do everything (i.e. forking, committing, pushing) with a single command.
+Run `brew bump-formula-pr --help` to learn more.

 ## Set up your own fork of the Homebrew repository

 ### Core `brew` code related pull request